9dots/9dots.io-pages/OIx6rcp.md

 - 1 paper plate
 - Large weight (we used mini pumpkins)

+### Preparation:

+- Distribute supplies to each group

+### Project Time:

+- 45 minutes

 ## Engage

 Begin by reviewing with students what they know about gravity.

 - Discuss that gravity gives weight to objects and causes them to fall to the ground when dropped.
-- Discuss with students how buildings work.
-Particularly, ask them why, if you are standing on the second floor of a building with a room underneath you, does the floor not collapse?
-Lead them to the point that the structural walls are bearing most of the weight.
 - Challenge students to use 5 pieces of printer paper to hold as many pumpkins ~11 inches in the air.

 ## Explore
 Students now have ten minutes to experiment and attempt to build a tower that is 11 inches tall that can hold as much weight as possible.

 ## Explain

-Students have five minutes to look at the other towers in the room.
-Afterwards everyone will sit down and discuss what strategies worked the best.
+1. Students have five minutes to look at the other towers in the room.

+2. Afterwards everyone will sit down and discuss what strategies worked the best.
 	- Which designs had the best structural walls?
 	- What could they do differently that would help them make their buildings taller?

+3. Discuss with students how buildings work.
+Particularly, ask them why, if you are standing on the second floor of a building with a room underneath you, does the floor not collapse?
+	- Lead them to the point that the structural walls are bearing most of the weight.

+4. Introduce the concepts of tension and compression.
+	- Have students clasp their hands and pull outwards.
+This is tension.
+    - Now have students clasp their hands and press inwards.
+This is compression.

+5. Explain that tension and compression are forces that allow buildings to stand up even under tremendous weights.

 ## Elaborate

-With their new information the students will try to build a tower that is ~ 22 inches tall and capable of holding the weights.
-If they are succesful at this they can try to build a tower that is ~ 33 inches tall.
+1. With their new information the students will try to build a tower that is ~ 22 inches tall and capable of holding the weights.

+2. If they are succesful at this they can try to build a tower that is ~ 33 inches tall.

 ## Evaluate

+Check for understanding by asking some follow up questions.

 - What is tension?
 Demonstrate with your hands.
 - What is compression?
 Demonstrate with your hands.
 - What is a structural wall?

+## Standards